George Escol Sellers: Career and inventions

 He sold his interest in the company by 1850 and undertook manufacturing of railroad locomotives for the Panama Railway in 1851 having invented a locomotive for inclined planes.
 Sellers took out many patents on improvements he made on railroad locomotives while working there.
-He invented a railroad engine capable of climbing steep mountains and heavily inclined planes — it was defined as an engine boiler with gearing for working heavy grades and was patented as US7498A on July 9, 1850.
+1847 he patented a railroad engine capable of climbing steep mountains and heavily inclined planes.
+Another patent was defined as an engine boiler with gearing for working heavy grades and was patented as US7498A on July 9, 1850.
 He was engaged in the manufacturing and sales of railroad equipment for several years in the 1850s.

 During the American Civil War, Sellers moved to southern Illinois near the Ohio River and became interested in their mining operations.
 He invented a process for making paper-stock from vegetable fiber which was patented as US41101A on January 5, 1864.
 He spent the remainder of his career pursuing mechanical engineering and design.
 In 1888, he took up residence at Chattanooga, Tennessee, upon retirement and lived on Mission Ridge.
 Sellers died at his home in Chattanooga at the age of 90 on January 1, 1899.

 Personal life

 Sellers married Rachel Brooks Parrish on March 6, 1833.
 They had five children and adopted an orphaned daughter of his cousin.
 Parrish died on September 14, 1860, in Illinois and was survived by only one son out of their five children.Parrish died on September 14, 1860, in Illinois and was survived by only one son out of their five children.
 That son, Frederick Harold Sellers, continued the family line through his son George Escol Sellers Sr., whose son, Coleman Lawrence Sellers, was born in Texas in 1933.

 He had a deep interest in archaeology.
 He wrote several articles on the relics of the mound builders of Illinois — one published by Smithsonian Institution was on the aborigines' method of making earthenware salt pans.
 He also wrote detailed articles on how the local American Indians made arrowheads and stone age tools.
 He personally became so skilled at making arrowheads that some specimens of his craft were on display at the National Museum of the American Indian, Washington, D.C.
 He also had a substantial collection of pottery and implements of the prehistoric tribes of the Ohio valley.

-His grandfather Charles Wilson Peale and his uncles Rembrandt Peale and Raphaelle Peale were notable artists of the time.
+His grandfather Charles Willson Peale and his uncles Rembrandt Peale and Raphaelle Peale were notable artists of the time.
 In Sellers's opinion, Raphaelle was the most talented of Charles's artist children.
 Sellers also had recognized artistic talent; Thomas Sully had urged him at an early age to become a portraitist and offered to teach him, but he was more interested in pursuing a vocational career.
 Nonetheless, he indulged his taste for arts and the society of artists throughout his life.
 He patented different art inventions from time to time and coordinated "one of the earliest social organizations of artists in Philadelphia", according to Cope (1904).